 STRONGHOLD, by Tucker Malarkey, follows Wild Salmon Center CEO Guido Rahr on his lifelong journey to becoming a passionate leader for Pacific salmon conservation and a voice for protecting the world’s last, great salmon rivers.
-It’s an adventure story peppered with colorful characters, and it ranges from the cloud forests of Chiapas Mexico, to the wild braided rivers of the Russian Far East, to the upper echelons of power in Washington, DC.
+It’s an adventure story peppered with colorful characters, and it travels from the cloud forests of Chiapas, Mexico, to the wild braided rivers of the Russian Far East, to the upper echelons of power in Washington, DC.

 The book is available here in paperback, e-book and audiobook.
 Check out Stronghold reviews in the Wall Street Journal, New York Times, High Country News and Bloomberg.
 Also see a profile of Guido in The Wading List.

 “Discover the bold mission to save the world’s last great salmon habitat in a remarkable account of one man who is making a difference in our time on this precious planet.”

 In the short video, Rahr talks about a life built around salmon, rivers and the fight to protect to the North Pacific’s keystone species.